 Here’s how it works:

-- Find: To prepare for SchoolChoice, learn more about schools in which you might be interested, starting with your neighborhood school.
+- Find: First, to prepare for SchoolChoice, learn more about schools in which you might be interested, starting with your neighborhood school.
 Check out the School Finder, read the Great Schools Enrollment Guides, attend one or more Regional School Expos (Jan.
 15-17, 2019) and tour individual schools.

 - Apply: Create your account here.
 (You may use your Parent Portal account username and password to log in).
 Then, fill out and submit the SchoolChoice application – including ranking your most-preferred schools – any time during the month-long Choice window.
 See below for more information on our online, mobile-friendly application tool.

 The Matching Process